 As a network manager, you can set limits on which users are permitted to register accounts on your network by specifying one or more permitted email domains for user accounts.
 For example, you may be running a Pressbooks network for Utopia State University, where all users are issued utopiastate.edu or utopu.edu email account.
 If you would like to restrict new user registrations to only people who have an email address from one of these domains, you could do so by 1) Entering each of the permitted domains on its own line and 2) Clicking Save Changes.
 Using the example provide above, you’d put

 utopu.edu on a second line, as shown in the screenshot below:

-utopiastate.eduaddresses only, you could not invite a user with an
+utopiastate.eduaddresses only, you could not invite a user with any other

-abraxa.eduemail address to join your network, unless you removed the limited email registrations or added this additional domain to your list of limited email registration domains.
+email address to join your network, unless you removed the limited email registrations or added additional domains to your list of limited email registration domains.

 Require users to opt-in to terms of service at registration

-You can create a Terms of Service page at any time by following the instructions provided in the Creating a Custom Terms of Service Page chapter in this guide.
+You can create a Terms of Service page at any time by following the instructions provided in the Add a Page chapter in this guide.
 Once you’ve created and published the page you’d like to serve as your Terms of Service at your network root, that page will appear as one of the in the dropdown menu choices for this setting.